 The first set called \texttt{set-n} contains for every number of jobs $n=1,2,\ldots,35$, 10 instances generated with parameter $\sigma=0.5$.
-This file permits to measure the impact of our rules as a function on the instance size.
+This test set permits to measure the impact of our rules as a function of the instance size.